alexandermeade/jason-rs/README.md

 ```

 ### Types

+`Types` in `Jason` are very easy to use and are completely optional to use.

 ```jason
 //creates a type for Projects
 //| is the union symbol meaning it can be a String or Null